TsahiElhadad/SimulatorWebApp/README.md

 ## More on the implementation process

-As described earlier, the application provides the user an interface through which he can upload 2 CSV files:
+As described above, the application provides the user an interface through which he can upload 2 CSV files:
 * Learn file - with this CSV file, the app can identify what is proper flight (by the data and anomalies)
 * Detect file - the app will determine if the uploaded CSV file present a proper flight & identify anomalies (if exists)